plastic-cup/cup-complete/README.md

 * [ ] serve an html page with a search box
 * [ ] expose the findWords method as an API endpoint

+##Backend
+###Getting at our data
+* Using regular expressions to parse Wiki markdown page
+* Accessing API with node 'request' module